cyberphone/CBOR.js/README.md

-The described API builds on the [CBOR::Core](https://www.ietf.org/archive/id/draft-rundgren-cbor-core-19.html) platform profile.
+The described API builds on the [CBOR::Core](https://www.ietf.org/archive/id/draft-rundgren-cbor-core-19.html) cross-platform profile.

-Due to the desire maintaining interoperability across different platforms, the API "by design" does not address JavaScript specific types like binary data beyond `Uint8Array`.
+Due to a desire maintaining interoperability between different platforms, the API "by design" does not address JavaScript specific types like binary data beyond `Uint8Array`.
 Also see: [CBOR Everywhere](https://github.com/cyberphone/cbor-everywhere/).